-Over the years of growing our restaurant consulting business, we have learned a thing or two about not resting on our laurels.
-From branding to rebranding and product launches to line extensions, we’ve concentrated on creating successful brand development concepts and launching new products for our clients that leverage the same brand name in a different product category.
+Over the years of growing our restaurant consulting business, we’ve learned a thing or two about not resting on our laurels.
+From branding and rebranding to product launches and line extensions, we’ve concentrated on creating successful brand development concepts and launching new products for our clients that leverage (and stay true) to their brand.

-For example, we spearheaded the successful two-fold extension of Founding Farmers’ award-winning true food & drink restaurant concept and brand with:
+For example, we spearheaded the successful two-fold extension of the Founding Farmers farmer-owned, scratch-made concept through:

 - The publication of The Founding Farmers Cookbook: 100 Recipes for True Food and Drink From the Restaurant Owned by American Family Farmers; a collection of farmhouse favorite recipes from the restaurant.

 - And building upon their award-winning, craft cocktail bar programs with the launch of proprietary spirits and wine.